How to compare car insurance quotes

 How do I choose the right coverage types?

-In addition to the coverage that you want, state law or your financing company may require certain types of coverage.
+In addition to the coverage that you want, state law or your financing company may require certain types of car insurance coverage too.
 Insurance companies should be able to advise you here but double check with your lender.
 Our ultimate auto insurance guide goes into more detail about the types of insurance below.

 Car liability insurance